-The Early College program is part of a comprehensive effort to stimulate a college-going culture throughout the service region by offering high school students the opportunity to start college while still enrolled in high school.
+BC's commitment to the Early College program is part of a comprehensive effort to strengthen a college-going culture throughout the service region by offering high school students the opportunity to start college while still enrolled in high school.
 The program uses both dual and concurrent enrollment strategies, in which fees are mostly waived or very minimal, resulting in a highly equitable approach.